SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 A shorter variable span simplifies computer code and improves its **readability** and **maintainability**.

-We can reduce the **outer** variable span using the previous example:
+We can reduce the **outer** variable's span using the previous example:

 ```java
 static void main(String[] args) {